-"Combine and conquer" is the motto at BI-LO Holding.
-The parent company for the BI-LO and Winn-Dixie supermarket chains boasts more than 700 stores across eight southeastern states.
-The BI-LO supermarket chain operates some 205 BI-LO and Super BI-LO grocery stores in the Carolinas, Georgia, and Tennessee.
-Winn-Dixie operates about 480 combination food and drug stores in Alabama, Florida, Georgia, Louisiana, and Mississippi under the Winn-Dixie and Winn-Dixie Marketplace banners.
-BI-LO Holding was formed in 2012 when BI-LO's owner, Dallas-based Lone Star Holdings, acquired Winn-Dixie for about $560 million and merged the two companies.
-Lone Star has decided not to pursue an IPO for BI-LO Holding filed in 2013.
+"Combine and conquer" is the motto at Southeastern Grocers (formerly BI-LO Holding).
+The parent company for three supermarket chains boasts more than 750 stores across seven southeastern states.
+It operates some 180 BI-LO and Super BI-LO grocery stores in the Carolinas and Georgia; about 520 combination food and drug stores in Alabama, Florida, Georgia, Louisiana, and Mississippi under the

-Florida is the company's largest market, home to more than 400 of its stores.
-South Carolina is home to about 145 supermarkets, followed by Georgia and Alabama with 113 stores and 68 stores, respectively.
-The regional grocery chain also has stores in Louisiana, North Carolina, Tennessee, and Mississippi.
+Florida is the company's largest market, home to more than 400 of its stores, followed by South Carolina and Georgia.
+The regional grocery chain also has stores in Alabama, Louisiana, Mississippi, and North Carolina.

 The strategy behind the merger of BI-LO and Winn-Dixie was to realize efficiencies from the combined operations of the two chains, although BI-LO and Winn-Dixie continue to operate under their own banners.
 However, functions, including supply chain, human resources, and store support, were combined.

 In June 2014 the company completed the acquisition of substantially all the stores in the